DinoHub-SubT/dsta_deploy/docs/catkin-ugv.md

 The UGV planning-pc catkin workspace contains all repositories that are running on the robot, on the planning-pc.
 The UGV nuc catkin workspace contains all repositories that are running on the robot, on the nuc.

-        # go to the `ppc` catkin workspace
+        # go to the `ugv` catkin workspace
         cd ~/deploy_ws/src/ugv/

         # list the catkin profiles available
         catkin profile list

         # set the catkin profile
-        catkin profile set ugv
+        catkin profile set ugv-sim

         # view catkin and cmake configuration
         catkin config